flenniken/statictea/docs/messages.md

-    "A variable contains ascii letters, digits, underscores and hypens.", ## wVarContainsChars "A variable name ends with an ascii letter or digit.", ## wVarEndsWith "A variable and dot name are limited to 64 characters.", ## wVarMaximumLength "The variable is not a function variable."]
+    "A variable contains ascii letters, digits, underscores and hypens.", ## wVarContainsChars "A variable name ends with an ascii letter or digit.", ## wVarEndsWith "A variable and dot name are limited to 64 characters.", ## wVarMaximumLength "The variable is not a function variable.", ## wNotFuncVariable "You cannot assign to an immutable dictionary.", ## wImmutableDict "You cannot append to an immutable list."]
 ```

 # WarningData